 The next day we did a zip line tour through a forest canopy.
 There were 8 ziplines, the longest being 250 meters.
 And we ziplined over 4 (yes 4!!!) waterfalls.
 It was breathtaking.
 We were in full harnesses with all of our own gear.
 The water was this weird brown/amber color because the indigenous plants have the same chemical in them that makes tea brown and it leaches into the water making it a really crazy color.

-Jeffrey's Bay is one of the best surfing spots in the world.
+in the world.
 It was really nice, and our hostel was on a hill above the beach so we had an incredible view and we literally just walked down some stairs and were on a beach.
 That night we hung out on the beach with some English people who we had actually met at our first hostel and randomly crossed paths with again.

 Sunday morning we got back into our car, after a morning at the beach, and drove 7 hours home to Cape Town.